 The certificates include:

 - Certificate in Geographical Information Systems (GIS) and Spatial Analysis, School of Design

 - Certificate in Nonprofit Administration, Fels Institute of Government

 Submatriculation for Penn undergraduates

-If you are a current undergraduate student at the University of Pennsylvania and know you want to pursue a Master of Environmental Studies degree, you can submatriculate into the program.
+If you are a current on-campus undergraduate student at the University of Pennsylvania and know you want to pursue a Master of Environmental Studies degree, you can submatriculate into the program (Note: students in online undergraduate programs are not eligible for submatriculation).
 Submatriculates begin their graduate studies while still completing an undergraduate degree.
 Read more about submatriculation into the MES program.